-In 1984 I went to Cardiff University to essentially play rugby.
-It was fun and I was passionate and lucky enough to captain the 1st XV in my final year.
-I am however ashamed to say it was possible then to get an Honours degree in Applied Psychology without reading much at all.
-After a few years of meandering around in dull and poorly run businesses I decided to go to Southampton University to do my MBA, and that effectively kick started a lifelong love of learning and of reading.
+In 1984 I went to Cardiff University essentially to play rugby.
+It was fun, and I was passionate and lucky enough to captain the 1st XV in my final year.
+I am however ashamed to say it was possible then to get an Honours degree in Applied Psychology without reading very much at all.
+Once I'd graduated from Cardiff, and after a few years of meandering around in dull and poorly run businesses, I decided to go to Southampton University to do my MBA; and that effectively kick started a lifelong love of learning and of reading.
 I’d have a bookshelf in every room in the house if I could.
 My favourite authors are William Boyd and Thomas Hardy.

 I used to devour business books, boringly so, though now I realise most are really badly written, often repeating themselves.
 They usually lack storytelling capability so now I just skim them.
-I call it my ‘management by magazine’ approach; if each book allows me to grab a few new ideas or understand different perspectives and approaches, then great.
+I call it my ‘management by magazine’ approach; if each book allows me to grab a few new ideas, or understand a different perspective or approach, then great.
 I try and devour 3-4 books a week, to get the basics and see if I can assimilate parts of their thinking into the business.
 Occasionally I find an amazing book and then I’ll read each and every word.